Actively Recruiting

 - Inadequate colonic preparation with Boston sub-score less than 2 per segment

-- Patient is under guardianship or a protected person
+- Patient under guardianship or protected person

-- Person not affiliated to a social security system
+- Person not affiliated to a Social Security system

 - Pregnant women